dschmenk/LORES/README.md

 ## Building

 In order to build, MSC 5.1 and MASM 5.1 are used to create a real-mode DOS program.
+Borland C libraries and binaries can be built using Borland C++ 2.0 (3.1 has been tried, too) and MASM 5.1.
-The build setup has been greatly expanded to create four versions of every binary/library.
-It is very sophisticated - a DOS BATCH file: BUILD.BAT  ;-)
+The build setup has been greatly expanded to create two versions of the libraries and four versions of TILEDEMO.
+It is very sophisticated - a DOS BATCH file: BUILD.BAT for MSC 5.1 and BUILDBC.BAT for Borland C++ 2.0 ;-)

-Built libraries are:
+MSC5.1 built libraries are:

-- LORES.LIB: fast, no snow checking or profiling
+- LORES.LIB: No profiling
-- LRPROF.LIB: fast with border color profiling
+- LRPROF.LIB: Border color profiling (on CGA)

-- LRSNOW.LIB: snow checking
+Borland C++ 2.0 built libraries are:

+- LORESBC.LIB: No profiling
-- LRPROSNO.LIB: snow checking with border color profiling
+- LRPROFBC.LIB: Border color profiling (on CGA)

 Libraries are located in the LIB directory.
 Header files are in the INC directory.